CalculatorAddict/remote-executor/README.md

 A lightweight job execution service that runs shell commands asynchronously with CPU resource constraints.

+Users submit a command with a CPU requirement via the REST API.
+The service queues the job, allocates CPU capacity, and executes the command asynchronously.
+Users can poll for status updates as the job moves through `QUEUED → IN_PROGRESS → FINISHED / FAILED`.

 ## Running the Service

 1. Set CPU capacity in `src/main/resources/application.properties`: